cscart/docs/en/developer_guide/api/entities/carts.rst

         -   *integer*
         -   The ID of the :doc:`order <orders>` associated with the cart.
     *   -   user_data
-        -   *array*
+        -   *object*
-        -   An array with the cart owner data.
+        -   The information about the cart owner.
 It is available only if the cart belongs to a registered :doc:`user <users>`.
     *   -   products
         -   *array*
         -   An array that contains the information about :doc:`products <products>` in the cart.